-Although they claim to share the 'profits' of their company, this does not mean that you will receive any form of cash dividend.
-You will, instead receive vouchers and money towards your Co-operative products.
+Although Co-op claims to share the 'profits' of the company, this does not mean that you will receive any form of cash dividend.
+You will instead receive vouchers and money towards your Co-operative products.
 These can include:

 - Energy account credit

 It is perhaps a wonder, though, that given its status as a co-op, which would suggest their inclination to help members, why Co-ops prices are far from the lowest in the country.
 Couple this with their attempt to rival the Big Six, and you have got a pretty problematic strategy.

 If you would like to sign up to be a member of the Co-operative, you can click the link below: